lballabio/dockerfiles/README.md

-The Dockerfiles in this repository create images to be used for building QuantLib and QuantLib-SWIG on Travis CI.
+This repository was used to create images for building QuantLib and QuantLib-SWIG in CI builds.
+It is now decommissioned.

+Those workflows and the support files have been migrated to the QuantLib and QuantLib-SWIG repositories.